 When you start the “foster to adopt” process, these are the following items supplied for you (items vary depending on cat or dog):

 - 24 hour support for anything needed

 For the first 14+ days we stay in touch each day to see how things are going so we can answer any questions you may have.
 This allows us to support you along the way and give both you and the animal the best possible chance of success.
 If you choose to adopt the dog or cat we kindly ask you move forward with purchasing your own items for your new family member, and we kindly ask for the borrowed items to be returned so we can use them for future rescues.
 If any items are destroyed in the foster to adopt process you do not have to replace them, just simply let us know so we can.
 RainCoast Rescue does all they can to make your adoption process as comfortable, safe, professional and smooth as possible.
 We will always be there for any tips or advice for you and your RainCoast adopted cat or dog for the duration of its life.

 As per our contract, RainCoast always takes back any of their dogs or cats for any reason and at any stage of their life.
 If it is not an emergency, we may ask you to provide us with several days to find a suitable foster or adopter to move the cat or dog, but we will always take it back.
 The cat or dog is NOT allowed to be given away, euthanized for non-terminal disease, sold or surrendered to anyone, shelter or pound, during its lifetime.
 RainCoast never wants their cats or dogs to go back into the system to which they came from.
 We love all our dogs and cats we rescue and feel once we rescue them we have given them our oath to always be there for them for their entire life.

 600$ for any puppy under 6 months.

-13 and up free adoption to amazing home.
+Free adoption for a dog that is 13 years + to an amazing home for relaxed retirement style living.
 We will help supply the food as well.